Darkona/actions-of-stamina/README.md

 <p style="text-align: left;">&nbsp;&nbsp;</p>
 <h4 style="text-align: left;"><b>❗<strong>Important Notes</strong></b></h4>
 <ul style="text-align: left;">
 <li>I recommend to reduce or disable the impact of armor in the feathers-common.toml (armor weight).
-Otherwise player will not be able to run when wearing diamond or netherite amor.</li>
+Otherwise players will not be able to run when wearing diamond or netherite amor.</li>
 <li>Time-based actions (like sprinting) are stopping the regeneration of feathers to be able to set higher values for the time of feathers decrease than the regeneration speed of it.</li>
 <li>It's necessary to download the <a href="https://www.curseforge.com/minecraft/mc-mods/feathers/files">Feathers</a> mod when you want to use AoS, because it's a required dependency.</li>
 </ul>